jdigne/LPF/README.md

 + cmake -DCMAKE_BUILD_TYPE=Release ..
 + make

+This code uses the cmdLine tool by Pascal Monasse (file cmdLine.h).
 The code is shipped with Eigen and nanoflann and has no other dependency.

 ##Usage
     lpf INPUT SEEDS OUTPUT -r <radius> -p -A <natoms>